Tutulm11/Data-Communication/README.md

-Data Communication Lab Task of Both Mid and Fianl
+Data Communication Lab Task of Both Mid and Final Term in Summer 23-24 semester.